In this article

 What does Airbnb’s growth look like right now?

 For Airbnb, because it’s driven by word-of-mouth, the adoption curve looks better and better in terms of absolute numbers over time.

 If we don’t do anything, it’s probably still growing– as a growth team we’re here to make it steeper, faster.

-Referrals is one of those things that reaches outside your user base.
+Referrals are one of those things that reach outside your user base.

 Few features are touching non-users.
 Most of the things that you build don’t touch non-users.
 Aimed to make your experience betters for your own users.

 What should you work on to drive more awareness?
 Think of all the things that you work on that touch non-users, and think which of those are the largest in volume?